seerapusairam/kong-student-management-api/README.md

 ---
 ## Features

-This deployment repository provides:
+This repository provides the deployment configuration to run the student-management-api behind the Kong API Gateway.
+This architecture enables powerful, centralized API management capabilities.

-* **API Gateway Layer:** Implements Kong as a single, secure entry point for the backend service.
+**API Gateway Layer:** Implements Kong as a single, secure entry point for the backend service.
-* **Centralized Traffic Control:** The rate-limiting logic, previously handled in the Node.js application, has been removed from the application code and is now managed and enforced at the edge by the Kong Gateway.
-* **Response Transformation:** The gateway modifies responses to create a clean public API contract, removing internal data fields (like `_id`, `__v`) and unnecessary headers (like `X-Powered-By`) before they reach the client.
-* **Centralized Logging:** Captures detailed, structured JSON logs for every API request and response using the http-log plugin, enabling robust monitoring and observability.
-* **Full Stack Orchestration:** A single `docker-compose` command launches the entire environment.
+**Full Stack Orchestration:** A single docker-compose command launches the entire environment, including the Student API, Kong Gateway, Konga UI, PostgreSQL database, and Redis cache.
+**Decoupled Policy Management:** Allows for the central management of policies like rate-limiting, logging, and response transformation at the gateway layer, keeping the backend service's code clean.

 For a complete list of the **application's features** (CRUD operations, JWT authentication, etc.), please refer to the main application repository:
 * **[Student Management API Repository](https://github.com/seerapusairam/student-management-api)**